aistack/sql-booster/README.md

 1. tables and their corresponding columns which this sql dependents includes the columns used in where,select,join condition.
 2. every output column of this sql is composed by which columns in the original tables

+NOTICE: sql-booster needs you to register table schema firstly like described in **View-based query rewriting usage**.

 Here is the example code:

 ```scala